On voting rules satisfying false-name-proofness and participation: Introduction

-When the set of social alternatives consists of all the subsets of a given set of objects, an important restricted domain of preferences is that of ``separable'' preferences: adding an object to a set leads to a better set if and only if the object is ``good'' (as a singleton set, the object is better than the empty set).
-On that restricted domain, \cite{fioravanti2024false} characterize all voting rules that satisfy false-name-proofness, strategy-proofness, and ``ontoness'' (every subset of objects is a possible outcome) as the class of voting by quota \citep{barbera1991voting}, where to be chosen, each object needs either at least one vote or a unanimous vote.
+When the set of alternatives consists of all the subsets of a given set of objects, an important restricted domain of preferences is that of ``separable'' preferences: adding an object to a set leads to a better set if and only if the object is ``good'' (as a singleton set, the object is better than the empty set).
+On that restricted domain, \cite{fioravanti2024false} characterize all voting rules that are false-name-proof, strategy-proof, and ``onto'' (every subset of objects is a possible outcome) as the subclass of voting by quota rules \citep{barbera1991voting} where, to be chosen, each object needs either at least one vote or a unanimous vote.